March in global missions history: It happened today!

 prostitution to earn money for the priests.

-- March 7, 1804 -- The British and Foreign Bible Society is formed.
+- March 7, 1804 -- The British and Foreign Bible Society was formed.

 - March 8, 1698 -- British missionary Thomas Bray and four laymen

-found the Society for Promoting Christian Knowledge (S.P.C.K.) "to advance the honor of
+founded the Society for Promoting Christian Knowledge (S.P.C.K.) "to advance the honor

 - March 9, 1931 -- The World Radio